If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 Here’s what my favorite V60 starter setup looks like:

 If you don’t have a Hario V60, I suggest starting with the plastic version.
-This rather cheap coffee brewer will help you get started on this adventure.
+This reasonably priced coffee brewer will help you get started on your adventure.

-After learning to brew with the V60, you can always upgrade to a ceramic version for better heat retention, or just because it looks and feels nicer!
+After learning to brew with the V60, you can always upgrade to a ceramic version for improved heat retention, or simply because it looks and feels nicer.

 A starter set with a digital scale, Hario V60, coffee beans, and a gooseneck kettle.